nsg91/bidgrip-website/privacy.md

 We retain information as long as necessary to provide the App and comply with legal obligations.

-Inactivity Deletion Policy: To ensure data privacy and minimize storage of unused data, we reserve the right to delete accounts and all associated data (including meditation history and streaks) that have been inactive for a continuous period of 6 months.

-- Registered Users: We may attempt to notify you via email before deletion if you have provided one.
-- Anonymous Users: Data associated with anonymous accounts cannot be recovered once deleted due to inactivity.
+Account Deletion: You can permanently delete your account and data directly within the App.
+When you trigger an account deletion:

+Your user profile, client list, catalog, and all quotes/invoices are permanently deleted from our database.

+Any images you uploaded (such as business logos or quote photos) are permanently deleted from our cloud storage.

+Your local device data is cleared.

-You may also request immediate deletion of your data by using the "Delete Account" feature within the App settings or by contacting **nsgn.one@gmail.com**.
+You may request immediate deletion of your data by using the "Delete Account" feature within the App settings or by contacting nsgn.one@gmail.com.
+(Note: For security purposes, you may be required to log in again recently before a deletion can be processed).

 ---

 ## 8. Anonymous Accounts and Account Linking

-If you start using the App anonymously and later sign in, your anonymous data may be linked to your signed-in account to preserve progress.
+If you start using the App anonymously, your data is stored locally and securely in the cloud under a temporary ID.

+Upgrading: You can convert your anonymous account to a permanent one by signing up with an email, Apple, or Google account.
+Your data will be preserved.

-If you uninstall the App without upgrading/signing in, anonymous data may be lost.
+Data Loss Warning: If you log into an already existing account while using an anonymous profile, your temporary anonymous data will not be migrated.
+If you uninstall the App without signing up, your anonymous data will be permanently lost.

 ---